17 Incredible Waterfall Walks In Yorkshire To Discover

-There is nothing like getting out into nature and one thing that has always mesmerised man is the hypnotic flow of a waterfall.
-People have flocked to these waterfall walks in Yorkshire for centuries, even before you could take photos for Instagram to write poetry, paint or just be in awe of their natural beauty of them.
+There is nothing like getting out into nature, and one thing that has always mesmerised people is the hypnotic flow of a waterfall.
+For centuries, people have flocked to these waterfall walks in Yorkshire—long before the days of Instagram—to write poetry, paint, or simply be in awe of their natural beauty.

-The waterfalls in Yorkshire are perfect to cool down, have a picnic, and having some swimming or photo opportunities, Yorkshire has some brilliant waterfall walks and we’ve handpicked a selection of some of our favourite waterfall walks In Yorkshire.
+The waterfalls in Yorkshire are perfect for cooling down, having a picnic, swimming, or taking photos.
+Yorkshire boasts some brilliant waterfall walks, and we’ve handpicked a selection of our favourites.

 1. Malham Waterfall Walk, Yorkshire Dales

-Malham’s waterfall walk takes in two beautiful and unique waterfalls Janet’s Foss and Gordale Scar.
-It’s a stone’s throw from Skipton, which is seen as the Gateway to the Dales and is a great walk for all levels of abilities.
+Malham’s waterfall walk features two beautiful Yorkshire waterfalls: the unique Janet’s Foss and Gordale Scar.
+Just a stone’s throw from Skipton, which is known as the Gateway to the Dales, this walk is suitable for all levels of ability.

-Janet’s Foss is a hidden gem like something out of a fairy tale that you can actually get in and have a paddle.
-Gordale Scar is majestic in its size and form.
+Janet’s Foss is a hidden gem, reminiscent of a fairy tale, where you can even paddle in the water.
+Gordale Scar is majestic in both size and form.

 2. Ingleton Waterfalls Trail, Yorkshire Dales